0 Comment

 Team leaders, line managers, and supervisors are in the proper position to assess employees’ performance, contributions, and achievements.
 That is why ensuring their greater involvement in developing an organization’s recognition policy is essential for its success.

 Supervisors understand their team members’ contributions well.
 Their feedback will likely be more insightful than that of those less involved in day-to-day operations.
-Hence, it adds credibility to the decision to reward specific employees without causing dissent among other employees.
+Hence, it lends credibility to the decision to reward specific employees without causing dissent among their colleagues.

 5. Focus on Variety